kailevy/ExercisesInC/homeworks/homework01.md

 1) Give an example of a feature common in interpreted languages that is rare in compiled languages.

-Dynamic typing.
+Dynamic typing is common in interpretted languages.

 2) Name two advantages of static typing over dynamic typing.

-Harder to use wrong and get unexplainable errors.
-Saves memory.
+Static typing is harder to use wrong and get unexplainable errors.
+It also saves memory.

 3) Give an example of a static semantic error.